 2019 Best Online Colleges Offering Bachelor's in

-An online associate degree in history combines classes in world history with other humanities and liberal arts classes.
+An online associate degree in history is good preparation for students who plan on continuing their educations by earning bachelor's degrees in the field or a similar academic discipline.
+These online degrees combine classes in world history with other humanities and liberal arts classes.
 Foundational courses explore subjects such as philosophy, natural science, social science, and fine arts.
-Associate degrees are good preparation for students who plan on earning a bachelor's degree in history.

 The curriculum in the history online bachelor’s degree surveys history in varying regions around the world, from prehistoric events to today.
 Common core classes include overviews of history research methods, ancient history, medieval history, US history, and the history of ethnicity and race in the United States.
 Students are also required to take survey courses in the history of particular geopolitical regions, such as Asian, Latin American, or African history.

-Along with taking the major courses in an array of history areas, students can also specialize the bachelor’s degree in a particular history subtopic, such as women’s history, European history, or the history of science.
+At some schools, along with taking the major courses in an array of historical areas, students can also specialize their online bachelor’s degree in a particular historical subtopic, such as women’s history, European history, or the history of science.
 Most programs require a capstone course or thesis project, in which students complete a significant research paper in their focus area.